MENÚ

 To pick the content to fact-check, we use two variables:

 • Virality.
 We focus on viral content because it can cause the most harm to Latino and Hispanic communities.
-Potential disinformation that we receive in our verification service or social media platforms from one person is not the same as disinformation that we receive 10 times in one hour, or that has been shared thousands of times on Facebook, Twitter, Instagram or Tik Tok, or that has been said by a public figure, or posted on a website or media outlet that can reach the public.
+Potential disinformation that we receive in our verification chatbot on WhatsApp or social media platforms from one person is not the same as disinformation that we receive 10 times in one hour, or that has been shared or comment thousands of times on Facebook, YouTube, Twitter, Instagram or Tik Tok, or that has been said by a public figure, or posted on a website or media outlet that can reach the public.
 We will not post a debunk of a disinformative claim that has had practically no impact because we don’t want to amplify it, except when it represents grave potential danger.

 • Danger.
 There's a type of content that appears during moments of crisis, like terrorist attacks, natural disasters and social outbursts, or that can make us doubt about key democratic issues, like election processes.
 When this happens, we aim at verifying that content urgently, regardless of how viral it is.
 We specially prioritize those that could affect public health and/or democratic social coexistence.